White Paper

 To pull this off, the best firms are hiring differently.
 Engineering, product, data science, and design are no longer support functions—they’re core.
 These teams build internal dashboards, founder portals, LP interfaces, and deal structuring tools that reduce friction and increase throughput.
 In the best cases, the firm’s internal infrastructure becomes its moat.

 This isn’t the future of venture—it’s already here.
 The best firms aren’t just managing capital.
-They’re building companies.
+They’re building starups.
 And in the process, they’re creating a new archetype for what a venture firm can be: fast, productized, and deeply engineered.

 3. Precursor Models That Paved the Way